ZaikOSS/ZaikosMediaPlayer/README.md

 - Supports a wide range of audio and video formats.
 - User-friendly interface built with .NET Framework.
 - Play, pause, and stop media playback.
-- Volume control and track navigation.

 ## Installation

 ### Prerequisites

 - No need for manual setup of dependencies, as the installer handles everything.
-- Ensure you have the required permissions to run `.exe` and `.msi` files on your system.
+- Ensure you have the required permissions to run `.msi` files on your system.

 ### Steps to Install: